jdh8/wbridge5.book/we-open/notrump/README.md

 </tbody>
 </table>

+Strong jump shifts, only available for 1NT opening, require < 4 cards in all other suits.

 Minor transfer structure
 ------------------------
 As notrump games score more than minor games, a hand with no singleton nor void